 One particular year, several friends of mine and I were walking around being teenage guys.

-There was an “indian man” in full costume performing bull whip tricks.
+There was a Native American in full costume performing bull whip tricks.

 He was awesome.

-His assistant would hold up a playing card and he would literally snap it out of their hand and mid-air, he was a showman.
+His assistant would hold up a playing card and he would literally snap it out of their hand and mid-air.

 To involve the now gathering crowd even more, he asked for a volunteer.